gibbok/demo-du/README.md

 1.7 – Support better localization and globalization for "Instant Answers" and push DuckDuckHack internationally.
 At template level, it can be achieved using a [I18n.js](https://github.com/fnando/i18n-js) or [i18next](https://www.i18next.com/) plugins (to be evaluated more) or a custom vanilla solution.

-### 2 – Expanding "Instant Answers" to a less technical oriented audience (not only to developers).
+### 2 – Expanding "Instant Answers" to a less technical oriented audience (not only to developers)

 2.1 – This can be achieved by simplifying the "Instant Answers" creation process, including the prototyping phase, using a WYSIWYG editor.
 Similar to online software as [webflow](https://webflow.com) or [jetstrap](https://jetstrap.com/demo).